Contract Value: Everything You Need to Know

 Understanding contract value is essential to building a viable business.
 Applying the wrong strategy to customer acquisition can bankrupt your company before you even start.
 Seek counsel to understand what acquisition model you should have in place.

 If you need help with your annual contract value strategy, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.